beginner117/sim-lvdt/Kumar/modules/femm_sim/README.md

 OPTIONAL

-    mat_prop = list containing (i) inner coil material (ii) outer coil material (iii) magnet material simulation_type = list with strings 'semi_analytical' for analytical calculation. lvdt_dim = dictionary with the coil geometry with 'inner', 'outer', 'magnet' as keys and corresponding dimensions (in mm)in lists as values.
+    material_prop = list containing (i) inner coil material (ii) outer coil material (iii) magnet material simulation_type = list with strings 'semi_analytical' for analytical calculation. dimensions = dictionary with the coil geometry with 'inner', 'outer', 'magnet' as keys and corresponding dimensions (in mm)in lists as values.
                Values of the keys are height, radius, layers, distance (for the 'outer') in mm for the coils and length, diameter (in mm) for the magnet
                Example - {'inner':[24, 11, 6], 'outer':[13.5, 35, 7, 54.5], 'magnet':[40, 10]}
         (In simulations using the above 'lvdt_dim' argument, make sure to input 'no' to the argument 'is default' and any random string for the argument 'design or parameter'